acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 #If
 ```

-This line is just for send tab normally in another way, that permit for exemple in sublime text to get the completion working normally, not a normal tab with shift key, to look for first completions matches first of libs,..,classes,..,globals... names.
+This line is just for send tab normally in another way, that permit for exemple in **Sublime text** to get the completion working normally, not a normal <kbd>tab</kbd> with <kbd>shift key</kbd>, to look for first completions matches first of libs,..,classes,..,globals... names.
 `Shift`

 This is for positionate the mouse accordingly to your resolution supposed to be 1080, but maybe depend your metro banner configuration, it can become usefull with not much apps opened but unselectable when not enough banner space later.
 Change if you want.